 Many of the coins you will find in this category are minted in the weight of 1 troy ounce (Oz), this is the standard unit of weight for precious metal is equals to 31.1 grams of gold.
 Buying gold coins from different countries around the world gives a wide choice of investment-grade gold in this easy to trade weight.
 This unit weight in used by the financial markets around the world.
 When reading the gold price in graphs, you will see that it is noted in both troy ounce and per kilo.

 Buy gold coins from all over the world

-In our webshop you can search for a gold coin from a country of your choice.
+In our webshop you can search to buy gold coin from a country of your choice.
 The coins are clearly displayed per category from A to Z and you can view all available products issued per country.
 Good to know: in some cases the country of issue differs from the country of production.
-A example of thiscan be found in a number of coins produced by the New Zealand Mint which are issued on behalf of the island state of Niue.
+An example of this can be found in a number of coins produced by the New Zealand Mint which are issued on behalf of the island state of Niue.
 The Perth Mint also produces some of its coins on behalf of Tuvalu, a Pacific island state with strong economic ties to Australia.